MicrosoftDocs/playfab-docs/playfab-docs/release-notes/index.md

 ```
 {
-   “Event Name”:”my_event”
+   'Event Name':'my_event'
-   “Payload”:
+   'Payload':
    {
-      “prop1”:1
+      'prop1':1
-      “prop2”:2
+      'prop2':2
-      “camelcase”:3
+      'camelcase':3
       }
 }
 ```

-The fundamental format change  are that properties in the events Payload object will always support right casing.
+The fundamental format change are that properties in the events Payload object will be updated to use PascalCasing for consistency with other PlayStream events.
 Therefore, the new property names will meet the following format:

 ```
 {
-   “Event Name”:”my_event”
+   'Event Name':'my_event'
-   “Payload”:
+   'Payload':
    {
-      “Prop1”:1
+      'Prop1':1
-      “Prop2”:2
+      'Prop2':2
-      “CamelCase”:3
+      'CamelCase':3
       }
 }
 ```

-Observe that the property names of Multiplayer server events are now right cased.
+Observe that the property names of Multiplayer server events are now updated to use PascalCasing.

 This change will impact customers who process Multiplayer server events in (a) Kusto queries or (b) PlayFab cloud scripts.
-Lastly, if a customer leverages the PlayFab Event Archive feature (currently in public preview), the properties of Multiplayer server events exported will also be right cased.
+Lastly, if a customer leverages the PlayFab Event Archive feature (currently in public preview), the properties of Multiplayer server events exported will also be formatted in PascalCasing.

 **Schema Changes**